 Intended learning outcomes: Produce an overview on production or procurement costs, batch-size-dependent unit costs, setup and ordering costs, and carrying cost.
 Explain optimum batch size, optimum length of order cycle, the classic economic order quantity formally and in practical application.
 Disclose extensions of the batch size formula.

-11.4.2 Optimum Batch Size and Optimum Length of Order Cycle: The Classic Economic Order Quantity (EOQ)
+11.4.2 Optimum Batch Size: The Classic Economic Order Quantity (EOQ)